kearutherford/BerkeleyForestsAnalytics/README.md

       once in the same summer), the time identifier might be set to all the same year.
 Time identifier is very flexible, and should be used as appropriate depending on the design of the study.
-The class of this variable will be coerced to character.
+The class of this variable must be character.
     - **site:** Describes the broader location or forest where the data were collected.
-The class of this variable will be coerced to character.
+The class of this variable must be character.
     - **plot:** Identifies the plot in which the individual fuel transect was measured.
-The class of this variable will be coerced to character.
+The class of this variable must be character.
     - **transect:** Identifies the transect on which the specific fuel tallies were collected.
 The transect ID Will often be an azimuth from plot center.
-The class of this variable will be coerced to character.
+The class of this variable must be character.
     - **count_1h:** Transect counts of the number of intersections for 1-hour fuels.
 Must be an integer greater than or equal to 0.
     - **count_10h:** Transect counts of the number of intersections for